silverwind/droppy/README.md

 - `filesMode`: The access mask with which files are created.
 - `dirMode`: The access mask with which directories are created.
 - `linkLength` : The amount of characters in a shortened link to a file
+- `maxOpen` : The maximum number of concurrently opened files.
+256 seems safe for Windows.
+On Linux, you can probably go higher.
 - `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
 Sample self-signed files are provided.
 - `db` Location of the user database file.
 - `filesDir`: The directory which serves as the server's root.